DenisKhanov/EventGateway/README.md

 ________________________________________________________________________

-# EN FirstService
+# EN EventGateway

-FirstService is a server that handles POST requests and communicates with the Kafka broker.
+EventGateway is a server that handles POST requests and communicates with the Kafka broker.
 Here are the main details:

 ## Settings

-You can configure FirstService using the following command-line flags or environment variables:
+You can configure EventGateway using the following command-line flags or environment variables:

 - `SERVER_ADDRESS` (`-a`): **Logging Level**: Defaults to `info`.
 - `LOG_LEVEL` (`-l`): **Server Address**: Defaults to `localhost:9090`.